bootstrap-vue/bootstrap-vue/src/icons/README.md

 ## Icons

-The library includes over 1000 icons.
+The library includes over {{ bootstrapIconsCount }} icons.
 Use the explorer below to search and browse the available icons.

 <div>
   <!-- Component rendered by docs/pages/docs/icons.index.js -->